 Department Mission Statement & Goals

-The Fargo Fire Department’s mission is to protect lives and property from fire and other emergencies; respond to emergencies in a professional and courteous manner; and, reduce the rate of emergencies through public education and code enforcement.
+The Fargo Fire Department’s mission is to reduce the rate of emergencies through public education and code enforcement; protect lives and property from fire and other emergencies; and respond to emergencies in a professional and courteous manner.
 We do this by accomplishing six broad goals to meet the public’s needs including:

 - Safeguarding the community through proactive prevention, preparedness, and public education programs.